Skip to main content

 Group Collaboration: Curriculum Workshopping:

-Participating teachers and museum educators work in small groups, based on curriculum needs and interests, to further their own instructional practice.
+Participating teachers and museum educators work in small groups, based on curriculum needs and interests, to further their own classroom lessons and activities.

 Three Workshop Sessions: